StreetSupport/mhp/site/content/guidelines/_index.md

     heading: "For volunteer-led services: Standards Toolkit"
   guidelineThree:
-    body: "Are you a business which works with people who appear to be street homeless near your organization?
+    body: "Are you a business which works with people who appear to be street homeless near your organisation?
 Sharing Spaces: A guide for city centre organisations, created by the Manchester Homelessness Partnership, will guide you to develop your own positive approach to working with people who are homeless and inform your staff about what provision is available for